Machine Learning Trick of the Day (8): Instrumental Thinking

 • Optimal stage 2 parameters:

 2SLS does something intuitive: by introducing the instrumental variable, it creates a way to eliminate the paths through which confounding noise enters the model to create an errors-in-variables scenario.
-Using the predicted inputs we recover a structural equation.
+Using the predicted inputs

 There are many powerful real-word examples where this thinking has been used, especially in settings where we cannot do randomised control trials but must rely on observational data.
 There is much more that could be written about these applications alone.
 Yet, how often will we have a situation in which we have an additional source of data to use as an instrument?